Panamara: History

 Zeus Panamaros made a miraculous appearance at Panamara in 39 BCE.
 Quintus Labienus was a Roman general and ally of Brutus after his assassination of Julius Caesar.
-After the death of Brutus, Labienus removed his army from the Partian frontier and occupied Asia Minor.
+After the death of Brutus, Labienus removed his army from the Parthian frontier and occupied Asia Minor.
 Stratonicea and Mylasa resisted his invasion, in the course of which the rural mountain sanctuaries of Sinuri and Lagina were sacked.
 His attempts to do the same to Panamara were repelled by divine epiphany, recorded in detail by an inscription at the site.
 Allegedly, the soldiers' ladders used to scale the mountain slopes broke underneath them, and they could not advance through thick fog, thunderstorms, and even fire.
 Meanwhile, 'great is Zeus Panamaros' could be heard through the storms and hallucinations.

 As a consequence of the epiphany, not only was the attack by Labienus repelled, but Panamara also received immunity from Roman state interference (asylia) by a senatus consultum of 39 BCE.
 From this time, Panamara equalled Lagina as an integral religious centre for Stratonicea.
 The city successfully argued Panamara's case for asylia before the emperor Tiberius when he visited Asia Minor in 23 CE.

 Like Labraunda or Sinuri, archaeological evidence shows that Panamara remained an important religious centre even after converting to Christianity in late antiquity and worship of the local pagan god ended.
 The latest inscriptions of Panamara date to the 4th century CE, suggesting that the community declined in the Byzantine period.